 We welcome your comments for additions and corrections to the Guidance Program, as well as to the Guidance documents and checklists.
 In order to be effective, we request specific guidance language for any new provisions that commenters believe should be included in Guidance Plan 2.0.
 We will only consider comments that provide the commenter’s name, email and/or phone number so that we can follow up with requests for additional information and/or analyses.

-- (April 16 – June 1, 2019: The Technical Committee will draft Version 2.0 and provide feedback to those who submitted changes and additions)
+- April 16 – June 1, 2019: The Technical Committee drafted Version 2.0 and provided feedback to those who submitted changes and additions.

 - July 25 – September 15, 2019: The Draft of Version 2.0 will be available for public comment.
 Comments should be submitted to David Bossman at firstname.lastname@example.org by September 15, 2019.

 - November 1, 2019: Goal date for publication of Version 2.0 (intended to give time for third-party audits to be complete by December 31, 2019.)